Sustainable Supply Chains (SSC) is a blog and newsletter by me (Kellen Betts) that explores the sustainability of global supply chains.

 This lens will be focused on decarbonization and the social, economic, and environmental sustainability of supply chains.
 Often sustainability is centered on the environment — often even more narrowly on climate change — and I will spend significant effort exploring the topic.
 However, I will spend just as much effort on economic sustainability and the many dimensions of social sustainability, including employee welfare and safety, fair pay and fair trade, human rights protection, local community impacts, and supplier diversity, equity, and inclusion.

 I will embrace the complexity of this space in unapologetically quantitative, empirical, and philosophical ways.
 My approach is inspired by Vaclav Smil,1 David Roberts,2 and many other writers.
-This will disappoint those who look for simple frameworks and models rather than complex arguments and careful recounting of cultural, demographic, economic, energetic, environmental, historical, and political variables, processes, and outcomes.
+This will disappoint those looking for simple frameworks and models rather than complex arguments and careful recounting of cultural, demographic, economic, energetic, environmental, historical, and political variables, processes, and outcomes.

 I also hope to create a community of people passionate about understanding this space and building more sustainable supply chains.
 Please share your knowledge and insights while showing mutual respect and support.